trealla-prolog/trealla-OLDv1/README.md

 ================

-Special thanks to [Xin Wang](https://github.com/dram) for providing the testing framework and for driving development of a prior but ultimately abandoned version of Trealla Prolog, hopefully i've paid you back with this complete rewrite.
+Special thanks to [Xin Wang](https://github.com/dram) for providing the testing framework.

 Special thanks to [Markus Triska](https://github.com/triska) for driving the use of packed UTF-8 strings for character-lists.
 For the idea of mmap()-ing files as strings.
-For his rigorous approach to types and for relentless bug-checking.
+For his rigorous approach to types and for bug-checking.

 GNU-Prolog & SWI-Prolog